There are some things that we know we should not do if we want to maximize our dental health.

 5) Grinding your teeth.
 When we exert ourselves while exercising, particularly in activities such as weightlifting, we have a tendency to tense our muscles, including those in our jaw.
 This can lead to tooth grinding.

 6) Playing sports without a mouth-guard.
 Congratulations to Jeff Horn for winning the WBO welterweight title!
 Did you notice that despite trading hard blows, and sustaining some damage to his face, Horn finished the fight with a big smile?
 Why?
 Mouth-guard, mouth-guard, mouth-guard!
-If you indulge in any contact sports, a fitted mouthguard from your Warner Lakes Dentist is a must!
+If you indulge in any contact sports, a fitted mouthguard from your Warner Dentist is a must!

 The Warner Lakes Dental Care Experience